-David is a barrister who specialises in fire law, such as the Regulatory Reform (Fire Safety) Order 2005 (The Order).
+David is a barrister who specialises in fire law, such as the Regulatory Reform (Fire Safety) Order 2005 (The Order) and the Fire Safety Act 2021.
 He received his degrees from London and Cambridge Universities and was called to the Bar by Gray's Inn

 He did his first pupillage in the chambers of George Carman Q.C., and his second pupillage in the chambers of Daniel Hollis QC (now QEB Hollis Whiteman) his pupil supervisor being Sir David Calvert-Smith, later the Director of Public Prosecutions and a High Court judge from 2005–2012.

 David worked as an in house counsel for the London Fire Brigade – then the London Fire and Civil Defence Authority – from 1987 to his return to independent practice in 1996.
 At one point acted as head of enforcement for both the LFCDA and the London Waste Regulation Authority (which was later absorbed into the Environment Agency).
 Successful prosecutions included defendants of the calibre of Fords, the Inn on the Park Hotel, the Gianni Versace flagship boutique in Bond Street, and London Underground.